helpfulengineering/project-data-platform/README.md

 Check `pyproject.toml` for the most up-to-date version numbers of dependencies we use, `yamale` or `sympy`.

 As of this README, that's Python 3.10, Yamale 4.0.4, and Sympy 1.11.1.

+# Using Jupyter notebooks

+The `notebooks` folder contains a code demo.
+These `.ipynb` are called "Jupyter Notebooks".
+[Install Jupyter Lab for your machine to work with notebooks](https://jupyter.org/install), or install a Jupyter Notebook  extension (such as [for VSCode](https://devblogs.microsoft.com/python/introducing-the-jupyter-extension-for-vs-code/), or [for emacs](https://github.com/nnicandro/emacs-jupyter), or try using [Jupyter running in your browser](https://jupyter.org/try-jupyter/lab/).

 # Process description